-Here we share the most expensive countertops including some of their pros & cons and what you can expect to pay.
+Here we share the most expensive countertops, including some of their pros & cons and what you can expect to pay.

-While there are a ton of low cost choices when it comes to countertops, there are also some great choices in the higher end of the countertop market.
+While there are many low-cost choices for kitchen counters, there are also some great choices at the higher end of the countertop market.
 The higher price tag comes with plenty of pros and cons.
-Often higher costing materials are higher quality materials.
-This can be in durability, clean ability, or even the life of the product.
+Often, higher-cost materials are higher-quality materials.
+This can be in durability, cleaning ability, or even the product’s life.

-Most of the time with these you get what you pay for.
+Most of the time, you get what you pay for with these.
 Some materials do not have the best durability levels, but you pay for the looks.
-In places that aren’t frequently used, but are more for display, these can be important, just be ready to pay for it.
-There are ways to get the best of both world though, a lot of these higher end options have the choice to be made into tiles instead of just slabs, this can often bring the price tag down, while still getting the style or the quality that you desire.
+In places that arenโ€™t frequently used but are more for display, these can be important; just be ready to pay for it.

 Quartz Countertops

 Customization and difficulty levels can cause the price range to vary on the higher side of the scale.
-Luckily, after the first initial payment, there is not much in maintenance costs that are needed for quartz countertops, just keep them clean and they will last.
-The durability on quartz countertops is phenomenal – they will often last a lifetime.
-To keep costs down there are also tile installations available instead of the slabs.
+Luckily, after the first initial payment, there are not much maintenance costs that are needed for quartz slabs; just keep them clean, and they will last.

 Quartz countertops can run anywhere from $55 per square foot to $155 per square foot, not including installation.